Dolbeault-type complexes on $G_2$- and $\mathrm{Spin}(7)$-manifolds: Dolbeault-type complexes

-It is obvious that (\ref{spec56f}) is exact at $\Lambda^i$ for $i\leq k-2.$ By (\ref{kprimcpm3}) we know that (\ref{spec56f}) is exact at $\Lambda^{k-1}$ and $E^\perp$ for all $\lambda$ if and only if $E$ is prime and The proof is completed. \end{proof} \begin{example} Consider a closed, oriented Riemannian $4n-$manifold $(M,g)$.
-The Hodge star $*$ operator induces a splitting of the space of $2n-$forms $\Lambda^{2n}=\Lambda^+\oplus\Lambda^-$ into the subspace of self-dual forms $\Lambda^+$ and anti-self-dual forms $\Lambda^-.$ According to Example \ref{exar4pri65}, $\Lambda^+$ and $\Lambda^-$ are both prime.
+\end{proof} \begin{example} Consider a closed, oriented Riemannian $4n$-manifold $(M,g)$.
+The Hodge star $*$ operator induces a splitting of the space of $2n$-forms $\Lambda^{2n}=\Lambda^+\oplus\Lambda^-$ into the subspace of self-dual forms $A^+$ and anti-self-dual forms $A^-.$ According to Example \ref{exar4pri65}, $\Lambda^+$ and $\Lambda^-$ are both prime.
 In addition, Apply Corollary \ref{theoellipcon}, the complex